NSLab-CUK/NSLab-CUK.github.io/_pages/1-member.md

 Nature and knowledge cannot be understood in isolation.
 Every phenomenon emerges from a network of interactions.

-**„In der großen Verkettung der Ursachen und Wirkungen darf kein Stoff und keine Tätigkeit isoliert betrachtet werden.“**
+**„In der großen Verkettung der Ursachen und Wirkungen darf kein Stoff und keine Tätigkeit isoliert betrachtet werden.“** <br>
 (In English: *“In the great chain of causes and effects, no substance and no activity may be considered in isolation.”*)

 — **Alexander von Humboldt**, *Ideen zu einer Geographie der Pflanzen* (1807)